alexanderguzhva/smalltopk/article/main5.md

 In this article I'll describe the train of thoughts during the development of this library.
 The article is very technical and focused on building the fast code.

+TODO: Github's markdown rendereding is not impressive at all, so I'd read this article from a Visual Studio Code preview.
+Render as a PDF, maybe?

 **TLDR:** A fused gemm + custom SIMD sorting networks + approximations + hacks kernel, which development process was supported by reading machine code during all stages.

 - [Similarity search and brute-force search](#similarity-search-and-brute-force-search)